ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 1. When prompted, sign in with credentials you are using in this lab and close the browser tab.

 1. Go back to Azure portal, open the resource group named "**hanav2-ha-RG**" and then open "**rti**" virtual machine.
 This is your Linux Jumpbox VM.
-Copy the IP Address of the rti vm from the VM Page.
+Copy the IP Address of the rti vm from the virtual machine Page.

 ![linvm details.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/rti.jpg "Resources tab")

 1. Within the SSH session to the Azure VM , run the following to connect via SSH to the Linux jumpbox VM.
-Use the IP Address of the RTI Vm that you just copied in the previous step.
+While running the cammand replace [IP_address] with the IP Address of the RTI vm that you just copied in the previous step.

     ```sh
     ssh azureadm@[IP_address]